NREL/REopt_API/README.md

 1. The REopt API: `python manage.py runserver`
 2. A redis server: `redis-server`  (which acts as a message broker for the tasks)
+    - if you don't have redis go [here](https://redis.io/topics/quickstart) for mac/linux or [here](https://github.com/MicrosoftArchive/redis/releases) for Windows
+    -  **Windows**: you have to `redis-cli shutdown` before starting `redis-server`, and scripts may only be run from the Redis directory.
+        - Also, make sure your user account has full write access to the Redis directory (necessary for back-ups that Redis performs regularly)
 3. A celery server: `celery -A reopt_api worker --loglevel=info`

 For each step above, the last line that you should see after executing are: